TAMULib/ProjectManagementUI/README.md

 # Project Management UI

-An Angular UI frontend for the Product Management Service developed and maintained by [Texas A&M University Libraries][tamu-library].
+An Angular UI frontend for the *Product Management Service* developed and maintained by [Texas A&M University Libraries][tamu-library].

 <div align="right">(<a href="#readme-top">back to top</a>)</div>

 ## Deployment

-For a quick and easy deployment using `docker-compose` consider using the [Project Management App][app-repo].
+For a quick and easy deployment using `docker-compose` consider using the [Project Management App Repo][app-repo].

 For _advanced use cases_, or when `docker-compose` is unavailable, the UI may be either started using `docker` directly or even manually started.
 This process is further described in the [Deployment Guide][deployment-guide].